Skip to main content

 Where is Adventureland?

-3200 Adventureland Drive, Altoona, Iowa, just minutes from downtown Des Moines.
-From Sioux City, it's about a 3 hour drive.
-There is ample parking at Adventureland, and it is $15 per car and $25 for vehicles that require multiple spaces, so carpool wisely!
+Adventureland Park is located at 3200 Adventureland Drive, Altoona, Iowa, just minutes from downtown Des Moines.
+From Sioux City, it's about a 3-hour drive to Adventureland.
+There is ample parking at Adventureland, and it is $21 per car and $26 for vehicles that require multiple spaces, so carpool wisely!

 When is Adventureland open?